INTRODUCTION

 Though the experienced-fishermen disciples did their best, they failed to catch anything.
 It could be a natural event, but also a divine plan for the actions and the message to follow.
 Failures in life should not discourage us or make us feel that God has forsaken us.
 They can lead us to a better result according to God’s design.
 The failures in human understanding can be God’s means for success.

-(4) When day had already broken, Jesus was standing on the shore, but the disciples did not know that it was Jesus.
+(4) When the day had already broken, Jesus was standing on the shore, but the disciples did not know that it was Jesus

 When day had already broken

-Because of the fruitless effort, the seven disciples were returning to the shore by dawn.
+After a night of fruitless effort, the seven disciples were returning to the shore.
 They were not expecting the Risen Lord there.

 Even when the seven disciples came close to the beach, they did not recognize Jesus at first.
 People might come at dawn to buy fish from the fishermen.
 So, they noticed nothing special at this stranger’s presence who turned out to be Jesus.
 On several instances those who saw the Risen Lord had difficulty recognizing him:

-The reason for difficulty in recognizing the Risen Jesus was because of his transformed body.
-Though Jesus raised Lazarus (John 11:1-44), the son of the widow in Nain (Luke 7:11-17), and Jairus’ daughter (Luke 8:49-56), they came back to life with their natural body.
+The reason for the difficulty in recognizing the Risen Jesus was because of his transformed body.
+Though Jesus raised Lazarus (Jn 11:1-44), the son of the widow in Nain (Lk 7:11-17), and Jairus’ daughter (Lk 8:49-56), they came back to life with their natural body.
 However, the risen body of Jesus was different and perfect without limitations of the physical laws.
-So, he could appear and disappear like angels and could enter through locked doors (John 20:19).
+So, he could appear and disappear like angels and could enter through locked doors (Jn 20:19).

 The Risen Lord’s body differed in appearance and characteristics.
 However, he was also close to how he looked like during his public ministry.
 So the disciples, who misunderstood first, could recognize him.

-The word “children” in this context did not mean any expression of a loving relationship.
+The word “children” in this context did not carry any particular flavour of a loving relationship.
 It was a normal salutation to the strangers in that culture.
 Jesus did not want to reveal his identity.
-The fishing industry was not just for the food of the fishermen but also for sales of fish.
-However, noticing the unsuccessful attempts, Jesus was asking them whether they caught at least for their food.
+The fishing industry was not just for the food of the fishermen but also sales of fish.
+However, noticing the unsuccessful attempts, Jesus’ query was whether they had caught at least enough for their stomachs?
 Their negative reply conveyed their helplessness.

 The attempts of the disciples to catch fish might have been to the left side of their boat.
-Jesus instructed them to cast the net over the right side.
-The Bible presents right side with a positive meaning in several places like Jesus sitting at the right side of the Father and the righteous will be on Jesus’ right side at the last judgement.
-Jesus, though felt like a stranger to the disciples, did not assure them an unusual catch.
-They might have thought of getting something to eat.
-The disciples obeyed the “stranger” because they thought he could see a shoal of fish from the shore.
-So, they trusted him and did their last attempt.
-When they obeyed the stranger’s direction, they got an unbelievable catch of fish.
-They found it difficult to pull them ashore because of the vast number of fish.
+Jesus instructed them to cast the net over the (opposite) right side.
+The Bible presents “right side” with a positive meaning in several places like Jesus sitting at the right hand of the Father and the righteous will be on Jesus’ right side at the last judgement.
+Jesus, as though a stranger to the disciples, did not assure them for a catch.
+They too might have thought in terms of getting something just enough to eat.
+They probably obeyed the “stranger” because they thought he could see a shoal of fish from the shore.
+So, they decided to give it a shot – they didn’t have anything to lose anyway.
+In reward, they got an unbelievable catch of fish.
+They found it difficult to pull it in because of the sheer number of fish.

 The disciple Jesus loved

 Only John has this usage among the evangelists.
-From the early church onwards, the belief is that this refers to John himself.
+From the early church, the belief is that this refers to John himself.
 There are five occasions when John uses this phrase in his gospel:

 1. John 13:23.
 At the Last Supper when John reclined with Jesus along with the other apostles.